-During 2016, The Heartland Institute raised approximately $5.5 million in support from approximately 5,000 individual, foundation, and corporate supporters.
-Its 2016 income came from the following sources: Foundations 67%, individuals 19%, corporations 11% .
-No corporate donor contributes more than 5 percent of its total receipts.
+During 2019, The Heartland Institute raised approximately $4.6 million in support from approximately 2,000 individual, foundation, and corporate supporters.
+Its 2019 income came from the following sources: Foundations 67%, individuals 27%, corporations 5%.
+Over the years, no corporate donor has contributed more than 5% of Heartland's total receipts.

 People contribute to The Heartland Institute because they share our belief that better information and understanding can improve public policies in such important areas as education, environmental protection, and health care.
-For 33 years, Heartland authors have discovered and promoted free-market solutions to social and economic problems.
+Since our founding in 1984, Heartland researchers and writers have discovered and promoted free-market solutions to social and economic problems.

 The Heartland Institute enforces policies that limit the role donors may play in the selection of research topics, peer review, and publication plans of the organization.
 These policies ensure that no Heartland researcher or spokesperson is subject to undue pressure from a donor.
 We do not take positions in order to appease or avoid losing support from individual donors.
 We have, in fact, a long record of standing behind our research even when it means losing the support of major donors.

 Heartland does not make public the names of its donors.
 The reasons we adopted that policy are presented here.
 For corrections and replies to false and inaccurate statements about our funding sources, please visit our Reply to Our Critics page.